 The rosemary pruned into little topiaries created the perfect backdrop for the white, ornamental kale.

-There is almost always a line around the bakery, but we were fortunate only to have to wait for 10 minutes before entering.
-In the meantime, we were handed a bakery menu where we could select what we wanted ahead of time.
+There is almost always a line around the bakery.
+We were fortunate only to have to wait for 10 minutes before entering.
+In the meantime, someone handed us a bakery menu, allowing us to select what we wanted ahead of time.

-This sign within the bakery echoed the sentiments of all who entered and came out with a box of much-coveted cupcakes.
+This sign within the bakery echoed the sentiments of all who entered.
+We all came out with a box of much-coveted cupcakes.

-Once outside of the bakery, we headed for the main store where four magnolia trees were espaliered to the left of the entrance.
+Once outside of the bakery, we headed for the main store.
+Four espaliered magnolia trees grace the left of the entrance.

 A grouping of lavender greeted us as we climbed the steps into the store.

-Hanging tight to my wallet while trying to figure out how much I had budgeted for shopping, I entered the store.
+I clutched my wallet tightly while I tried to figure out how much I had budgeted for shopping, and then I entered the store.

 Back outdoors, my sister and I posed for a picture before we headed over to the garden area.

-The garden is surrounded with beds filled with roses that had recently been cut back and tulips just beginning to emerge.
+The garden is surrounded with beds filled with roses that had recently been cut back.
+Tulips are just beginning to emerge.

-The Magnolia Seed & Supply shop is filled with garden decor along with seeds available for purchase.
+Beyond the green spaces of The Magnolia Silos, you can find The Magnolia Seed & Supply shop.
+It is filled with garden decor along with seeds available for purchase.

 Raised beds are filled with leafy greens.
 I like the wooden branches used to support the frost cloth.